openjdk/guide/src/index.md

    * Change the 'Fix Version/s' from 'N' to 'N+1'.
    * Close the _backport_ bug as "Not an Issue".
 #.
 Clean up the _main_ bug
-   * Copy the open push notification comment from the _backport_ bug to the _main_ bug, e.g.:
+   * Copy the push notification comment from the _backport_ bug to the _main_ bug, e.g.:
 ~~~
 Changeset: 12345678
 Author: Duke <duke@openjdk.org>